erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 2. Identify the base case(s) in Model Caching
 3. Explain why Model Caching has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Model Caching from scratch using only the function signature
 5. Modify Model Caching to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Model Caching for a specific use case (e.g., nearly sorted data)
+7. Optimize Model Caching for a specific use case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Model Caching
-9. Compare Model Caching performance with alternative algorithms on large datasets
+9. Compare Model Caching capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Model Caching toaddresse a production problem
+10. Design a structure that uses Model Caching toaddresse a production problem
 11. Create unit tests with 100% code coverage for Model Caching
 12. Write a technical blog post explaining Model Caching to beginners